spatie/laravel-site-search/docs/introduction.md

 [Algolia Docsearch](https://laravel.com/docs/8.x/scout) is an awesome solution for adding search capabilities to open-source documentation.

-Our laravel-site-search package maybe used to index non-open-source stuff as well.
+Our laravel-site-search package may be used to index non-open-source stuff as well.
 Where Docsearch makes basic assumptions on how the content is structure, our package tries to make a best effort to index all kinds of content.

 ## We have badges!